PrincyChauhan/PrincyChauhan/README.md

 ### 💻 &nbsp;About Me

-- 🤔 &nbsp; Exploring new technologies and developing software solutions to our worlds tech problems.
+- 🤔 &nbsp; I am an enthusiastic person who is ready to learn new technologies and i am passionate about the work i do and give my best.
-- 🎓 &nbsp; Studying Software Engineering at SAFFRONY INSTITUTE OF TECHNOLOGY.
+- 🎓 &nbsp; Studying Computer Engineering

 ### 🛠 &nbsp;Tech Stack